Skip to main content

 Is it fair?
 Certainly not.
 Is it easy?
 Sometimes no. Is it necessary?
 Without question.
 If we fail to face these challenges head-on, we sell ourselves short.
 Being persistent in our day-to-day routine is paramount.
 Ultimately, the only person who knows if we’re being accountable is ourselves.
 We always answer to the person looking back at us in the mirror.
 And the only way to do that positively is to be persistent.

-brendan daughter
+brendan with daughter

 Facing Challenges Head-On with Spina Bifida